DynaMark: A Reinforcement Learning Framework for Dynamic Watermarking in Industrial Machine Tool Controllers: Problem Setup

-The main idea of a physical watermark is to inject a random noise, $\phi_{t}$, which is called the watermark signal, into the system (\ref{eq:sys}).
-This signal is used to excite the system and check whether the system responds to the watermark signal in accordance with the dynamic model of the system.
-In MTCs, we consider injecting watermarks into the control actions, i.e.,
+The main idea of a physical watermark is to inject a random signal, $\phi_{t}$, which is called the watermark signal, into the system in Eq.~\eqref{eq:sys}.
+This signal is used to excite the system and check whether the system responds to the watermark signal in accordance with the dynamics of the system.
+We consider injecting watermarks into the control actions, i.e.,

-In practice, watermarks are randomly drawn from a predetermined distribution at each time step $t$, which is typically assumed to be Gaussian.
-This distribution is carefully defined by practitioners to maintain controller performance and avoid disrupting operations while enhancing detection capabilities.
-However, in dynamic watermarking, the distribution or its parameters are adjusted based on the system state and detection performance.
-In this study, we assume the watermark signals $\{\phi_{t}\}$ are independent zero-mean Gaussian random variables with a covariance $U_{t}$, which changes dynamically.
+In practice, watermarks are randomly drawn from a predefined distribution, typically Gaussian.
+Practitioners design this distribution to preserve controller performance and normal operations while improving detection.
+In DWM, however, the distribution or its parameters are adjusted based on the system state and detection performance.
+We reserve ``DWM'' for this adaptive setting.
+By contrast, offline covariance-design methods that produce a stationary covariance $U$ are referred to as ``static watermarking".
+In this study, we assume the watermark signals $\{\phi_{t}\}$ are independent zero-mean Gaussian random variables with covariance $U_{t}$, which is time-varying and (in the DynaMark setting) chosen adaptively.